abbreviatedman/spellbound/data/quotes.md

 657
 00:32:44,455 --> 00:32:47,743
 - It's hardly potable.
-- You... what?
+- You… what?

 658
 00:32:48,313 --> 00:32:53,579
-Left my leavings... a
+Left my leavings… a
-godly floater... behind.
+godly floater… behind.

 659
 00:32:54,826 --> 00:32:56,593